Blog>Trade>The benefits of drone surveying in construction

 Is drone surveying accurate?

-Yes, drone surveying is accurate.
+Yes, drone surveying is very accurate.
 It has to be in order to help with planning applications, budgeting for material costs, and assessing land borders.

-The accuracy of a drone survey can be narrowed down to +/-1cm.
-This does, however, depend on the drone being used, along with the accompanying equipment and processing software.
+This does, however, depend on the drone being used.
+As well as the accompanying equipment and processing software.

-FAQs
+Drone Surveying FAQs

 How much area can a drone survey?

-Most modern drones can cover up to about 100 acres of land on one charge.
+Drones can cover huge expanses of land quickly and efficiently.
+Most modern drones cover up to about 100 acres of land on one charge.
 However, long-range drones will go even further.